 Up North Trails…Our Trails Take You Farther.

-A true trails destination….over 5,300 miles of trails await you in Northern Michigan!
-Whether you are a hiker, bicyclist, skier, horseback rider, ORVer, or snowmobiler, thousands of miles of trails await discovery Up North.
+Michigan is a true trails destination with over 12,000 miles of trails to explore Up North.
+Whether you are a hiker, bicyclist, skier, horseback rider, ORVer, or snowmobiler, thousands of miles of trails await discovery.
 Our vast network of trails is just a click away.
-Discover trails that suit your needs, read about the trail systems, view photos, and click on trail segments to find out even more.
-Don’t forget to light up Points of Interest and Nearby Trails to discover amazing things to see and do around your chosen trail!
+Discover trails that suit your needs, read about the trail systems, view photos, submit trail reviews, and click on trail segments to find out even more.
+Don’t forget to light up Points of Interest and Nearby Trails to discover amazing things to see and do around your chosen trail.

 Who are "Up North Trails"?